ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 ### Add mount target to a file share in the UI
 {: #add-mount-target-ui}

-To mount a file share to an instance using the API, you create a mount target by providing a VPC or subnet information.
-If you want to connect a file share to instances running in multiple VPCs in the same zone, you can create multiple mount targets for different VPCs.
+To mount a file share to an instance, you create a mount target by providing a VPC or subnet information.
+If you want to connect a file share to instances that are running in multiple VPCs in the same zone, you can create multiple mount targets for different VPCs.

 1. Locate a file share to which you want to add a mount target from the [list of file shares](/docs/vpc?topic=vpc-file-storage-view#file-storage-view-shares-targets-ui).